Listicles

 But here are a few details you can add to your listicle items to beef them up a little bit.

-• Add filters and details to your listicle.
-For example, our SEO tools list contains filters to make it easy for someone to find what they’re looking for.
+Add filters to your listicles to make it easy for someone to find what they’re looking for.

-• Whenever it makes sense, include the number of list items on your list in your blog post title.
+Whenever it makes sense, include the number of list items in your blog post title.

 That way, potential readers have a solid idea of what your list post will look like.

-• Once your list is live, use a tool like SEMrush to see who linked to any similar lists.
-Then, reach out to them to tell them about yours.
+Once your list is live, use a tool like Semrush’s Backlink Gap to see who links to your competitors’ content but not to yours.
+Then, contact them to tell them about your listicle.

 Learn More